 Purchasing an income stream as part of a TTR arrangement

-If you've reached your Commonwealth Government preservation age, you can start accessing your super via an income stream (such as the Super SA Income Stream) as you Transition To Retirement (TTR).
+If you've reached age 60, you can start accessing your super via an income stream (such as the Super SA Income Stream) as you Transition To Retirement (TTR).

 1. How the Super SA Income Stream works (continued)